Johanneshof's Underground Cellar

 Johanneshof’s adoration for Europe’s century old wine culture led Edel and Warwick to establish New Zealand’s first underground rock cellar.
 Tunneled into solid sandstone, it is 50 meters long and 20 meters deep underground our Maybern Vineyard.
-Established in 1993, West Coast miners were commissioned to blast out 50m underground with gelignite- 20m deep beneath the hillside vineyard "Maybern" named after Warwick's parents who bought the land in the early 1970s.
-A chamber at the very end of the shaft provides a perfect home for the Winemakers' personal wine library.
+Established in 1993, West Coast miners were commissioned to blast out 30 tonnes of rock with gelignite to establish the 50 metre long cellar - 20m deep beneath the hillside vineyard "Maybern" named after Warwick's parents who bought the land in the early 1970s.

 Johanneshof Cellars sits nestled in a quiet Koromiko Valley, between the towns of Blenheim and Picton, in New Zealand's largest wine region - Marlborough.